apache/age-website/docs/clauses/order_by.md

 ## Ordering null

-When sorting the result set, `null` will always come at the end of the result set for ascending sorting, and first when doing descending sort.
+When sorting the result set, `null` will always come at the end of the result set for ascending sorting, and first for descending sorting.

 Query